Richard McGeagh: Personal life and death

-McGeagh was married to Barbara for 55 years until his death.
+McGeagh was married to wife Barbara for 55 years until his death.
 Together, they had two children: Michael and Karin.

 After retiring from competitive swimming, McGeagh became a real estate appraiser.
 He initially resided in La Crescenta-Montrose, California, before moving to the Nashville neighborhood of Hermitage, Tennessee, in 2013.
 He died of complications from COVID-19 in Hermitage on September 9, 2021, at the age of 77, during the COVID-19 pandemic in Tennessee.